 The DARAPRIM Direct Program was created to help you obtain quick and affordable access to DARAPRIM.
 From the moment you’re prescribed DARAPRIM, dedicated Case Managers can help educate and support you through every step.

 The DARAPRIM Direct Program helps ensure that you have one less concern when it comes to getting your patients started on their medication.
-A DARAPRIM Direct Case Manager will work with you to understand your insurance coverage, financial needs and the financial assistance programs for which you may be eligible.²
+A DARAPRIM Direct Case Manager will work with your patient to understand their insurance coverage, financial needs and the financial assistance programs that they may be eligible for.1